pksilen/vitja-service/README.md

 - Possible to delete order if all of the orderitems are toBeDelivered, tarkista delete precondition jsonpath.query(item, 'orderItems[?(@.state != "toBeDelivered")]')
   -pre operation hooks to update salesitems to forSale
     hooks: { items: orderItems, hook: ({salesItemId}] => updateSalesItemStateTo(salesItemId, 'forSale')
-- Possible to deduce type property type from default value: parseInt, parseFloat, true/false, ''/"""/`` (use in GetSalesItemsArg, DefaultPostQueryOpsArg)

 - Prometheus metrics (Opentelemetry)
 - Jaeger tracing (Opentelemetry)